The Target (The Wire)

+Nearly 3.7 million viewers watched "The Target" on its debut.
+Critical reception was largely positive, with praise for the writing, character development, and exploration of a police department's workings.

 Plot summary

-Baltimore narcotics detective Jimmy McNulty investigates the murder of Omar "Snot Boogie" Betts, a "rip and run" kid who was shot while attempting to rob a back alley craps game.
+Baltimore homicide detective Jimmy McNulty investigates the murder of Omar "Snot Boogie" Betts, a "rip and run" kid who was shot while attempting to rob a back alley craps game.
 An eyewitness describes to McNulty the illogical, but to that point accepted, pattern of the regulars allowing Snot Boogie to join the game each week, knowing in advance he would rob it, followed by their chasing him down to beat him and retrieve their money.
-McNulty, "in exchange for some Grape Nehi and a few Newports", persuades the witness to testify in court.
-The following day, McNulty observes the courtroom trial of D'Angelo Barksdale, a young drug dealer charged with killing a low-ranking gang member.
+McNulty, "in exchange for some Grape Nehi and a few Newports," persuades the witness to testify in court.
+The following day, McNulty observes the trial of D'Angelo Barksdale, a young drug dealer charged with killing a low-ranking gang member.
 One of the two witnesses, a security guard named Nakeesha Lyles, changes her story on the stand and refuses to identify D'Angelo, resulting in an acquittal.

 McNulty vents his frustration to Judge Daniel Phelan about the Baltimore Police Department's failure to investigate D'Angelo's uncle Avon and his right-hand man Stringer Bell, who are major players in West Baltimore's drug trade.
 Phelan makes a call to Deputy Commissioner Ervin Burrell.
 Later, Major William Rawls, incensed that McNulty went around the chain of command, forces him to write a report for Burrell about the Barksdale murders.
 Sergeant Jay Landsman warns McNulty that his behavior could end with reassignment.
 He asks where McNulty would not want to be reassigned, and McNulty admits he dreads being posted to the harbor patrol unit.